whitefusionhq/crystallized/packages/controllers/README.md

 * [`TargetsController`](https://github.com/whitefusionhq/crystallized/tree/main/packages/controllers#using-targetscontroller) - lets you easily query child nodes in the DOM using either selectors or explicit attribute-based identifiers.

 You can use **[Lit][lit-url]** (a library for building fast, reactive web components) along with these controllers, or you can build your own "vanilla" web components and enhance them with the full suite of Crystallized utilities.
+The entire library is under 7KB (before compression!) and has no dependencies.

 ----